Articled updated: June 2026

 Energy Bills

 Hospitality businesses rely heavily on both electricity and gas for cooking, refrigeration, and climate control.
-This isn't new, but the surge in energy prices is - with some operators reporting bill increases of up to 30% over recent years.
+This isn't new, but energy costs remain a heavy and rising burden.
+The Australian Energy Regulator lifted default electricity prices for small businesses by up to 8.5% from July 2025, on top of the steep increases venues have absorbed over recent years.

 Food and Beverage Prices